MooersLab/cctbx-voice-in/README.md

 ## Installation
 - Install cctbx in a conda env
-- Make a Jupyter kernel for the cctbx conda env
+- Make a Jupyter kernel for the cctbx conda env.
-- Select all of the contents of cctbx.csv
+- Select all of the contents of cctbx.csv.
-- Paste these into the `bulk add` window of your Invoice In Plus account
+- Paste these into the `bulk add` window of your Invoice In Plus account.

+## Usage

+To insert the code snippet to make the anomalous pairs plot in the above video, say 'insert anomalous pair plot'.
+Edit the file names immediately below the comment lines to marked with `# >>>` to customize to your data file.

 ## Related repos for voice-triggered snippets in Markdown cells in Jupyter and Colab